mdancho84/mdancho84.github.io/_posts/2021-07-19-modeltime-panel-data.md

 image_preview: 2021-07-19-panel-data/say_no_to_for_loops.jpg
 ---

+Spending too much time on making iterative forecasts?
 I'm __super excited__ to introduce the new panel data forecasting functionality in `modeltime`.
-It's perfect for forecasting many time series at once without for-loops saving you time ⏱️ and aggravation 😞. <span style="color:red">__Just say NO to for-loops.__</span>
+It's perfect for forecasting many time series at once without for-loops saving you time ⏱️ and aggravation 😞.  <span style="color:red">__Just say NO to for-loops for forecasting.__</span>

 <div class="pull-right" style="width:60%; margin-left:20px; margin-bottom:20px;">
   <a href="#" target="_blank">